 We are required to monitor our drinking water for specific contaminants on a regular basis.
 Results of regular monitoring indicate whether or not our drinking water meets health standards.
-During 2022, we did not test for, or failed to collect all necessary tests for, nitrate/nitrite.
+During 2023, we did not test for, or failed to collect all necessary tests for Diquat, OR our results were not reported to the DWP on time (indicated as a Reporting violation above).